Richard Sharp Smith: Biltmore

-Smith was on-site at Biltmore from the start of construction in the summer of 1890 through essentially the house's completion in the fall of 1896, However, through his new practice, he would remain Vanderbilt's architect of choice for decades.
+Smith was on-site at Biltmore from the start of construction in the summer of 1890 through essentially the house's completion in the fall of 1896 However, through his new practice, he would remain Vanderbilt's architect of choice for decades.
 Biltmore Estate and its related buildings are a National Historic Landmark.

 R. S. Smith Architect

-In the fall of 1896, Smith established his private practice in the Paragon Building in Asheville.
+In the fall of 1896, Smith established his practice in the Paragon Building in Asheville.
 He advertised as "R. S. Smith, Architect, Paragon Building.
-Eight years with the late Mr. R. M, Hunt.
+Eight years with the late Mr. R. M. Hunt.
 Six years resident architect for G. W. Vanderbilt, Esq."
 During his first five years in practice, 1896 to 1901, Smith received sixty commissions.

+Vanderbilt continued to be a client, hiring Smith to design a manorial village outside the entrance to Biltmore.
+The resulting Biltmore Village included residential cottages, shops, a post office, and a hospital.
+With Biltmore Village, Smith developed an attractive look for the neighborhood surrounding the entrance to the estate, while also fulfilling his client's ambition to model ideal village life.
+Smith designed more than 24 buildings for Biltmore Village between 1900 and 1920.
+This includes all structures in the village except All Soul's Church, the Biltmore Estate Office, and the depot which were designed by Hunt previously; although Smith was the supervising architect for the church.